RiiConnect24/VTP/README.md

 # VTP
-The VTP server stores votes/question suggestions that the Wii sends to it.
+The VTP server stores Everybody Votes Channel votes/question suggestions that the Wii sends to it.
 It also has a time server the Wii uses to sync the time with.

 - `suggest.cgi` is the script that stores question suggestions.
 - `time.cgi` returns a Last-Modified header with the latest time.